-Steps involved in configuring Lookup in SSIS 2014
+Steps involved in configuring Lookup in SSIS

 Lookup in SSIS supports only two types of Connection Managers:

-You have three options for cache mode:
+You have three options for SSIS Lookup cache mode:

 - Full Cache mode: This is the most commonly used approach in Lookup Transformation.
-If we selected this option then, entire lookup (or reference) table will be preloaded into the cache (Memory) and Lookup Transformation will perform lookup from the Memory instead of Dataset.
-This works well when we have less number of rows in the lookup table.
+The entire lookup (or reference) table would preload into the cache (Memory) if we selected this option.
+And Transformation will perform a lookup from the Memory instead of the Dataset.
+It works well when we have less number of rows in the lookup table.

-- Partial Cache mode: If we selected this option then, Lookup Transformation starts the transformation with empty cache.
+- Partial Cache mode: SSIS Lookup Transformation starts the transformation with an empty cache if we select this option.
 When a new row comes from the data flow, the Lookup Transformation first checks for the matching values in its cache.
-If it is not found in the cache then it will check in the lookup table.
-If no match is found, it queries the lookup table.
-If the match is found in the lookup table then, the value will be cached (stored in the memory) for the next time.
-If the lookup table is very big then we can use this approach.
+If it is not found in the cache, it will check in the lookup table.
+And if no match is found, it queries the lookup table.
+If the match is located in the table, the value is cached (stored in the memory) for the next time.
+If the lookup table is massive, we can use this approach.

-- Fail Component (Default): If we selected this option then, When a new row is passed from the data, flow Lookup Transformation will fail the package if it doesn’t found any matching row in the lookup table.
+- Fail Component (Default): When a new row passes from the data flow to lookup.
+It will fail the package if it doesn’t find any matching row in the lookup table.

-TIP: Within the Advanced page we adjust the caching properties of the Lookup Transformation.
+TIP: Within the Advanced page, we adjust the caching properties of the Lookup Transformation.